carlosgrinan/reviews-insights/README.md

 ## Milestones

-1. **[Authorization](#authorization)**: Implement an authorization flow using the OAuth 2.0 protocol to access the protected resources of the Google platforms' APIs.
+1. **[Authorization](#authorization)**: Implement an authorization flow using the OAuth 2.0 protocol to access the protected resources of the Google APIs.
 2. **Configurate a developer account** to access the APIs of the Google Cloud Platform and OpenAI.
 3. **Data requests and collection**: